 Following the conference tournament, Fletcher was tabbed 2013 Big Ten Coach of the Year and had two players receive other Big Ten accolades.
 Kaitlin Park became just the second Wildcat (and the first under Fletcher) to earn the title of Big Ten Freshman of the Year while also landing a spot on the All-Big Ten First Team.
 Sophomore Hana Lee also earned First-Team All-Big Ten status while leading the team in scoring average throughout the 2012-13 season.

 The Wildcats made their fourth-consecutive NCAA appearance under Fletcher, playing at the 2013 NCAA East Regional, and reached another milestone.
 After entering the third and final round in 10th place in the 24-team field, Fletcher's Wildcats tied a program record in the third round, carding a 4-under 284 to vault into sixth place and qualify for the NCAA Championships for just the second time in Northwestern women's golf history.
+The Wildcats finished 15th at the 2013 NCAA Championships, placing ahead of four teams ranked in the top 20.

 In 2011-12, Northwestern qualified for its third-consecutive NCAA Regional, playing in the East Regional at the Penn State Blue Course in State College, Pa.
 The 'Cats finished the regional on a positive note, posting their best round of the tournament and two players, Devon Brown and Alex Lederhausen, scored eagles in the final round.
 NU began the 2011-12 campaign strong, with a third and fourth place finish, respectively, in the first two tournaments of the season, 12 sub-300 rounds and had eight top-10 finishes throughout the year.